mozilla/glean/docs/dev/android/setup-android-build-environment.md

 Set the `ANDROID_HOME` environment variable to that path.
 The `ANDROID_NDK_ROOT` can be set to `ANDROID_NDK_ROOT=$ANDROID_HOME/ndk-bundle`.
 Set `JAVA_HOME` to be the location of Android Studio's JDK which can be found in Glean's "Project Structure" menu.
 (You may need to escape spaces in the path).

+If you want to install the NDK manually:

+1. Download NDK r20 from <https://developer.android.com/ndk/downloads>.
+2. Extract it and put it somewhere (`$HOME/.android-ndk-r20` is a reasonable choice, but it doesn't matter).
+3. Set `ANDROID_NDK_ROOT` to this path.
+    * Set `ANDROID_NDK_HOME` to match `ANDROID_NDK_ROOT`, for compatibility with some android grandle plugins.

 ### Setting up Rust